bmancini55/building-lightning/src/app2/part7.md

     sats: number,
 ): Promise<CreateInvoiceResult> {
-    // verify the invoice provided by the user const verification = await this.signer.verify(this.chainTip.priorPreimage, remoteSignature);
+    // verify the invoice provided by the user const verification = await this.signer.verify(this.chainTip.linkId, remoteSignature);

     // return failure if signature fails
     if (!verification.valid) {